c-blake/nio/FAQ.md

 clean and even affords smaller integer row number indices, but then is fixed width, meaning it has to truncate and takes up a lot of space.

-There are actually (at least) two more unrepresented useful styles.
-The first is newline-delimited-but-line-number-indexed (rather than byte offset-indexed).
+There are actually (at least) two more unrepresented useful styles both of which are welcome additions as PRs/etc.  First is newline-delimited but line number- indexed (rather than byte offset-indexed).
+With this, you can just fire up a text editor & hack away on string defs with no regard to keeping string lengths the same.
+The downside is that, at load time, you must parse newlines which can be slow for large repositories.
+(Yes, an off-to-the-side updated-just-once line-start cache can soften this performance blow.)
+Second is back-to-back undelimited string data with external length, index data (like "hihothere").
-With this, you can just fire up a text editor and hack away on string defs with no regard to keeping string lengths the same.
-The downside is that, at load time, you must parse the newlines in the file which can take time for large repositories.
-The second is back-to-back undelimited string data with external length, index data.
 This is as fast & general as length-prefixed, but is also non-autonomous - external data is needed to identify string boundaries.

 ### 18 Why no variable width inline strings like protobufs/flatbuffers/etc.?